Teacher Tax Deductions Thumbnail

 Key Takeaways

-What’s more, is that if you’ve had to adapt to the changes brought by COVID-19 and bring your classroom home, you may qualify to claim tax deductions for some of the expenses you incur at your new home office.
+• What’s more, if you’ve had to adapt to the changes brought by COVID-19 and bring your classroom home, you may qualify to claim tax deductions for some of the expenses you incur at your new home office.

-Make sure you always keep receipts, invoices, and any other documents relating to any expenses incurred that directly relate to you earning an income.
+• Make sure you always keep receipts, invoices, and any other documents relating to expenses incurred that directly relate to your income.

 If you’re looking for some guidance, our team of tax experts at Box Advisory Services can help you navigate through submitting your tax return and maximising your teacher tax deductions.